xTunner/frontend/resources/assets/docs/ios.md

 ##Code signing and deployment
 You can build a signed app and deploy to various destinations using the customization options mentioned [above](#customizing-your-build).
-Note that [environment variables](/docs/environment-variables#custom) set in the UI encrypted and secure and can be used to store credentials related to signing and deployment.
+Note that [environment variables](/docs/environment-variables#custom) set in the UI are encrypted and secure and can be used to store credentials related to signing and deployment.
 Contact support at [sayhi@circleci.com](mailto:sayhi@circleci.com) if you need help with code signing or deployment.